 Two common forms of this psychological injury are:

 - Acute stress disorder – Sufferers of acute stress disorder experience significant distress or impairment in social, occupational, or other important areas of functioning.

-- Adjustment disorder – This is stress-related psychological injury brought on by the stressful changes to a person’s life after he or she has been injured in a car accident.
+- Adjustment disorder – This is stress-related psychological injury brought on by the stressful changes to a person’s life after he or she has been injured in a motor vehicle crash.
 Sufferers of adjustment disorder experience sensations of feeling overwhelmed, stressed, hopeless, depressed and anxious.

-If you have suffered mental trauma after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you are suffering from mental trauma after a car accident, call now (800) 968-1001 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.